Ru-Dipity/Matcha-Cake-Shop-Web-App/deployment/module04-data-layer.md

 <details>
 <summary><strong>📋 Database Schema Reference (Click to expand)</strong></summary>

-The database schema will be automatically created by each microservice on startup:
+**The database tables will be automatically created by each microservice on startup:**

 **Users Table** (user-service):
 ```sql